 Varroa mites can potentially turn up from stray bees from other colonies, but they cannot breed when there is no brood.

-The temperature in the cluster will drop from 34°C to around 22°C to 28°C. With the lower temperature and no brood, there are significant advantages such as: -
+The temperature in the cluster will drop from 34°C to around 22°C to 28°C. With the lower temperature and no brood, there are significant advantages such as:

 No varroa strips will be required in the beehive unless you have massive varroa mite re-invasion issues from nearby colonies.

 The queens went crazy and laid a lot of eggs very fast.
-A month later, there were lots of beautiful big frames of very healthy brood!
+A month later, there were lots of beautiful big frames of very healthy brood.

 Example of a cage in a plastic frame secured with SIKA MS bond.

-It takes the place of a frame and works on all the same principles that are listed above.
+Another Queen Isolation Cage option is the Technoset Queen Cage Frame.
+It takes the place of a frame and works on all the same principles listed above.

 InstantVap COMPACT 18 volt